CONABIO/satmo/docs/PRODUCTS.md

 The number of pixels covering the areas for the various spatial resolutions (250, 500 and 1000 m) will depend on the Coordinate Reference System (CRS) chosen for the output.

-An equal area projection (laea, aea) centered in the
+Plate caree appears to be the standard projection of the ocean color community.
+This remains an open consideration that requires further assessment considering the requirements of both web visualization and analysis.

 ## Intermediary Vs Final

-Final products are defined by biophysical variables whose values have a direct biological/ecological/analytical interest (Chlorophyll-alpha, Sea Surface Temperature, etc).
-On the contrary, intermediary products do not represent any direct biologically meaningful biophysical variable (reflectance, ).
-These would for instance not be displayed/displayable on the web visualization platform.
+Final products are defined by biophysical variables whose values have a direct biological/ecological/analytical interest (ocean color products, Sea Surface Temperature, etc).
+On the contrary, intermediary products do not represent any direct biologically meaningful biophysical variable (e.g.: reflectance), but are essential to compute final products.
+Intermediary products would for instance not be displayed/displayable on the web visualization platform.

 ## Rolling Vs permanent archiving